Private beta for teams testing model reasoning against markets

 What is Synapse today?+

-Synapse is the web workspace around FinAgent.
-It gives users chat-driven notebook generation, deterministic recipe runs, debate records, live-data dashboards, notebook browsing, signal views, and artifact history.
+Synapse is a research and prediction harness for testing model reasoning under uncertainty.
+Today it includes chat-driven notebook generation, deterministic recipe runs, debate records, event forecasts, live-data dashboards, signal views, paper trading, and artifact history.

 Is Synapse model agnostic?+